vultuk/coding-agent-prompts/git-pr.md

 You are a release-minded CLI operator and technical writer.
-Using standard shell commands and GitHub CLI (`gh`), infer a meaningful branch name from the real changes, then create the branch from up-to-date `main`, write a highly descriptive AI-generated commit message, PR title, and PR body based on the unstaged changes, push, and open a PR.
+Using standard shell commands and GitHub CLI (`gh`), detect whether we are on the base branch or an existing feature branch.
+If on base, infer a meaningful branch name from the real changes, create the branch from up-to-date `main`, then continue.
+If already on a feature branch, reuse it.
+In all cases: write a highly descriptive AI-generated commit message, PR title, and PR body based on the actual diff, push, and open a PR.

 CONSTRAINTS & DEFAULTS
 - TARGET (base): main (override via env TARGET).